amosfan/Godot_Assistant_API_Integration/Readme.md

    A: Find the default prompts of each button in Godot_Assistant_API_Integration.gd, Modify, save, and then reactivate the plugin.

+3. Q: How to change Assistant?
+   A: Delete the file "Assistant_ID.txt" within Godot_Assistant_API_Integration folder.
+      Reactivate the plugin then enter a new Assistant ID.
 ## Credits
 - This project is inspired by FinePointCGI.
 You can check his tutorial [here](https://www.youtube.com/watch?v=s0ETqU1YbLg).